foundata/roundcube-plugin-identity-from-directory/README.md

 ## Configuration

 - Copy the template [`config.inc.php.dist`](./config.inc.php.dist) to `config.inc.php` (Composer may already have done this for you)
-- Edit `plugins/identity_from_directory/config.inc.php` as you need.
+- Now edit `plugins/identity_from_directory/config.inc.php` as you need.
 The [inline comments](./config.inc.php.dist) describe every config value in detail.

+Some additional notes:

-Please note that all **plugin actions are only triggered when loggin in**.
+* All **plugin actions are only triggered during a user's login**.
 So logout and login again to test a new configuration.

-This plugin is technically compatible with all values of Roundcube's `$config['identities_level']` config option.
-However, a value of `1` (possibility to edit all params but not the email address, user can add and delete identities in the UI) or `3` (possibility to edit all params but not the email address, user cannot add or delete identities in the UI) makes most sense.
-Please also have a look at the plugin config value `$config['identity_from_directory_deleteunmanaged']` if you want to delete propably unwanted identities automatically.
+* This plugin is technically compatible with all values of Roundcube's `$config['identities_level']` config option.
+However, a value of `1` (user can edit all params but not the email address as well as add or delete identities in the UI) or `3` (user can edit all params but not the email address and cannot add or delete identities in the UI) usually makes most sense.
+* Set `$config['identity_from_directory_deleteunmanaged'] = true` if you want to delete propably unwanted identities automatically.
+* Set `$config['identity_from_directory_handle_proxyaddresses'] = true` to support searching for alias addressen in Active Directory's `proxyAddresses` field.
+It may contain a CSV string like `smtp:foo@exmaple.com,smtp:bar@example.net`.

 ## Compatibility